 The main chords that are related to this scale are the following:

-The tones in these chords corresponds to the tones of the G Harmonic Minor scale in which Gm is the tonic triad and GmM7 the tonic 7th chord.
+The tones in these chords correspond to the tones of the G Harmonic Minor scale in which Gm is the tonic triad and GmM7 the tonic 7th chord.

 The second and fourth columns include short notations for the chords in the first and third columns respectively.
 These are based on common ways to play the chord, but there are other alternatives.
 See more about this notation system on the FAQ page.

-The G Harmonic Minor scale consist of seven notes.
-These can be described as intervals, as semi-notes or steps on the guitar fingerboard, written as 2 - 1 - 2 - 2 - 1 - 3 - 1 from the first note to the next octave.
+The G Harmonic Minor scale consists of seven notes.
+These can be described as intervals, as semi-notes or steps on the guitar fingerboard from the first note to the next octave.
+Written as semi-notes: 2 - 1 - 2 - 2 - 1 - 3 - 1.
+Written as steps: whole, half, whole, whole, half, whole and a half, half.

 The G Harmonic Minor is one of three G Minor scales, the other two are G Natural Minor and G Melodic Minor.